Sarah-Ju/coheating-analysis/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Diagnostic tools are planned to be included 1st semester 2024.

 ## References